hiepnm/todos-1/tut.md

 	doc trong tut:
 		it means that you're using the version of React Router that doesn't yet default to the browserHistory, and defaults to hash history instead.
 		To fix it, you can import browserHistory from React Router and pass it as a history prop to Router.
+4. Shorthand notation of mapDispatchToProps().
+	- When the arguments for the callback prop match the arguments to the action creator exactly, there is a shorter way to specify mapDispatchToProps.
+		{callback: actionCreator}
+	- It is very common that the arguments passed through the callback props are passed through to the action creators in the same order.
 OUTSIDE
 Implementation of createStore and combineReducers const createStore = (reducer, persistentState) => {